Skip to content

 3. First render: sets rootEl.innerHTML to the flattened HTML (with sentinel comments around each list), then walks those comments to bind every list to its live parent.
 Bulk parse, single pass.

-4. Subsequent renders: builds a marker-only template (lists become <!--kf-list:N--> placeholders, no row HTML), runs kerf’s native diff (src/diff.ts) over the static surrounds, then dispatches each list segment to a keyed reconciler that operates directly on the live parent’s children.
-Cache-hit rows are reused verbatim; replaced/new rows are batched into one parse and insertBefore’d into place.
-A longest-increasing-subsequence pass keeps reorder mutations to the minimum.
+4. Subsequent renders: builds a marker-only template (lists become <!--kf-list:N--> placeholders, no row HTML), runs kerf’s native morph (src/morph.ts) over the static surrounds, then dispatches each list segment to a keyed reconciler that operates directly on the live parent’s children.
+Cache-hit rows are reused verbatim.
+When the list’s items are unchanged in count and order but some rows’ content changed (the common “external state flipped a class/label” case), those rows are morphed in place on their existing nodes — preserving DOM identity, focus, scroll, IME composition, and in-progress CSS transitions.
+(This in-place behavior is new in 0.15.0; versions ≤ 0.14.x recreated the row node on a content change instead.
+One consequence of reusing the node: a CSS enter-animation keyed on the row element’s creation no longer replays on a content-only update — key such animations on a state-class toggle if you need them to fire.)
+Genuinely new rows are batched into one parse and insertBefore’d into place; a longest-increasing-subsequence pass keeps reorder mutations to the minimum.

 5. Returns a disposer that tears down the effect.